beregond/simver/cookbook.rst

 After that, anytime you release new version you need just add ``1`` to second chunk, so you can release versions ``1.1``, ``1.2``, ``1.3`` and so on.
-For smaller fixes you can increment third chunk (SemVer strategy on major, minor and patch would fit here very good).
+For smaller fixes you can increment third chunk (SemVer strategy on major, minor and patch would fit here very well).

 Assume that current version is ``1``.
 Time comes when you need to release version to public, but it's development version and you don't want anybody to